asardon/zero-liquidation-loans/documentation/specification.md

 ## AMM
 ### General Specification
 - Ownable (standard OZ) with one `Owner`, who can set AMM pricing parameters.
+- ERC20 (standard OZ), where each LP share is represented as ERC20 token.
+- ERC721 (based on OZ), where each loan is a non-fungible token defined by the individually pledged amount, repayment amount (=embedded option strike) and repayment date.
+Note that the corresponding meta-data is stored on-chain.
-- All calculations are done with a precision defined by `decimals`, e.g., division of two values `a / b` is done in the form of `a * decimals / b / decimals`.
+- All calculations are done with a precision factor as defined by `decimals`, e.g., division of two values `a / b` is done in the form of `a * decimals / b / decimals`.
+- All time values are based in block time.

 ### AMM Phases
-The AMM can be in 1 of 4 phases:
+The AMM/liquidity pool is always in 1 of 4 phases:
 * LP-period: LPs can provide funds during this period.
 This period is indicated by the `lpPeriodActive` modifier.
 * Pending-initialization: after the LP period the AMM needs to be initialized